 - One of the plant’s common nicknames in French—pissenlit (pee-the-bed)—attests to dandelion’s use in traditional healing cultures as a valuable diuretic agent (rich in potassium).

 - Herbalists today believe that it can aid in the treatment of many ailments, including acne, eczema, high cholesterol, heartburn, gastrointestinal disorders, diabetes, and even cancer

 - The root of the dandelion is rich in the carbohydrate inulin, which is a type of soluble fiber found in plants that supports the growth and maintenance of healthy bacterial flora in your intestinal tract

 - Dandelions are a rich source of beta-carotene and polyphenolic compounds (the highest concentration in flowers), both of which are known to have strong antioxidant capabilities that can prevent aging and certain diseases.

 Dandelion Root & Lard Salad

 Wild dandelion greens with fermented wine vinegar and lardo deglaze.
-This dish is simple, delicious, and #ecological, made using elements from the #forest.
-We searched, dug, and snipped off #dandelion roots from the earth.
-Paired it with Natalino’s homemade, and well-seasoned #lardo aged with the leftover fat from the pig he hunted this season (for the concerned #vegans – this piece of lardo is way more #sustainable than the supermarket chemical-ridden veggies – and facilitates a #nosetotail offering in a secured and regulated #hunting environment).
+This dish is simple, delicious, and ecological, made using elements from the forest.
+Paired with Natalino’s homemade, and well-seasoned lardo aged with the leftover fat from the pig he hunted this season.
+This piece of lardo is way more sustainable than the supermarket chemically grown vegetables – and facilitates a nose-to-tail offering in a secured and regulated hunting environment.

 - Freshly plucked dandelion roots